ibm-cloud-architecture/devasset-vpc-networking/README.md

-## Deploy IBM Cloud Virtual Private Cloud Basic Networking
+## Deploy Basic Networking for IBM Cloud VPC wth Terraform

 Deploy a VPC with multiple subnets, ACLs, gateway and virtual servers with security groups using Terraform